flitbit/json-path/README.md

 ```

-The example above illustrates that a user-defined selection given to `resolve` is used by JSON-Path in place of the `@`.
+The example above illustrates user-defined selection given to `resolve` used in place of the `@`.

-When you need multiple user-defined selections, use an object with function properties and refer to each function by name:
+To use more than one user-defined selections, refer to selection functions by name and provide implementations when resolving the path:

 ```javascript
 var jpath = require('json-path')